HuyTu7/podcast2trailer/README.md

 ### Prototype Example

 After installing all the packages through `pip` you can run the below command.
+This specifically uses FastAPI but we can Flask as well.

 ```
 uvicorn main:app --reload